nlvo/real-time-web-1920/README.md

 - Client Secret
 - Redirect uri

 The Spotify API’s base endpoint is `https://api.spotify.com/`.
 The API has a few endpoints to choose from.
-We will be using the player endpoint.
+We will be using the player, track and search endpoint.

+- `/v1/search`
+- `/v1/me/player/currently-playing`
+- `/v1/tracks/{id}`

 ### Player
-This is an example endpoint get a list of the user's current playing song
+This is an example endpoint to get a list of the user's current playing song

 `/v1/me/player/currently-playing`